+\begin{corollary} Let $\p$ be homeomorphic to a compact subset of $\R^d$ with non-empty interior.
+Then, for $d \geq {2}$, the single input pair $(A,b) \in C_{n,n}(\p) \times C_{n}(\p)$ is never uniformly ensemble reachable. \end{corollary} \begin{proof} The case $d=2$ is shown in Theorem~\ref{thm:CC-SI-necessary-conditions}~(e).
+Assume without loss of generality $d = 3$ and $\p = K_1(0) \subset \R^3$, where $K_1(0)$ denotes the closed unit ball of $\R^3$.
+As in the proof of Theorem~\ref{thm:CC-SI-necessary-conditions} one can show that there exists a possibly smaller open ball $K_r(\theta_0)$ such that $A$ restricted to $K_r(\theta_0)$ allows a {single-valued spectral decomposition $\lambda_1(\theta), \dots, \lambda_n(\theta)$ with continuous and injective eigenvalue selection $\lambda_i(\theta)$.} But this contradicts the Theorem of Borsuk-Ulam \cite[Ch.~IV, Thm~20.2]{Bredon_top_geo_1993} which {states} that a continuous map from any sphere in $\mathbb{R}^3$ to $\R^2$ cannot be injective. \end{proof}

-In the following we consider sufficient conditions in terms of the pair $(A,B)$ for uniform ensemble reachability.
-In the simplest case $A(\theta)$ is one by one and a pair $(a(\theta),b(\theta))$ is reachable if and only if $b(\theta)\neq 0$.
-Next, we show that for scalar pairs the necessary conditions are also sufficient.
-Later, in Theorem~\ref{thm:suff-charakteristic} we will show that for non-scalar pairs uniform ensemble reachability can in general only be concluded under suitable extra assumptions.
+{Next we consider sufficient conditions for uniform ensemble reachability.
+In the simplest case, i.e.~for scalar pairs $(a,b)$, we will see that the necessary conditions of Theorem \ref{thm:CC-SI-necessary-conditions} are also sufficient.
+In general, however, for non-scalar pairs $(A,b)$ additional assumptions have to be fulfilled to guarantee uniform ensemble reachability, cf.~Theorem~\ref{thm:suff-charakteristic}.}

-\begin{proposition} Let $\p\subset \mathbb{C}$ be a compact and contractible.
-Then, the scalar pair $(a,b) \in C_{1,1}(\p)$ is uniformly ensemble reachable if and only if $a$ is one-to-one and $b(\theta)\neq 0$ for all $\theta \in \p$. \end{proposition} \begin{proof} The necessity part follows from Theorem~\ref{thm:CC-SI-necessary-conditions}~(a) and~(c).
-To show sufficiency let w.l.o.g. $b\equiv1$.
-Let $f \in C(\p,\C)$ and $\e>0$.
-It suffices to conclude that there is a polynomial $p$ such that
+\begin{proposition} Let $\p\subset \mathbb{C}$ be a compact and contractible set with empty interior.
+Then the scalar pair $(a,b) \in C(\p)\times C(\p)$ is uniformly ensemble reachable if and only if { $a: \p \to \C$} is injective and $b(\theta) \neq 0$ for all $\theta \in \p$. \end{proposition} \begin{proof} The necessity part follows from Theorem~\ref{thm:CC-SI-necessary-conditions}~(a) and~(c).
+To show sufficiency we assume without loss of generality $b\equiv1$.
+Let $f \in C(\p,\C)$ and $\e>0$ be given.
+It suffices to prove that there is a polynomial $p$ such that